alchemyplatform/aa-sdk/site/signers/alchemy-signer/passkey-signup.md

 # Passkey Signup

 The Alchemy Signer allows you to sign up users to your application using a [passkey](https://accountkit.alchemy.com/resources/terms.html#passkey) on their device.
+All subsequent logins can be done with this [passkey authentication](/signers/alchemy-signer/passkey-auth) guide.

 To add passkey signup functionality to your app, you can use the [`authenticate`](/packages/aa-alchemy/signer/authenticate.html#parameters) method on the Alchemy Signer as follows.